CUNY-SPS-Data-Science-Program/your-bio-himalayahall/Story 3/README.md

 The presentation uses [Plotly](https://plotly.com/graphing-libraries/) for rendering dynamic plots.

-## Interactive
+## Interactive Presentation

-To fully experience the dynamic plots, do one of the following:
+To fully experience the dynamic presentation, do one of the following:

 - Download and load the standalone [html file](https://github.com/CUNY-SPS-Data-Science-Program/your-bio-himalayahall/blob/main/Story%203/Story3.html) in your favorite browser.
 - Download and run the [Jupyter Notebook](https://github.com/CUNY-SPS-Data-Science-Program/your-bio-himalayahall/blob/main/Story%203/Story3.ipynb)

-## Static
+## Static Presentation

 A PDF version of the Jupyter Notebook is available [here](https://github.com/CUNY-SPS-Data-Science-Program/your-bio-himalayahall/blob/main/Story%203/Story3.pdf).